-Looks like Indians are more than wanting to take London by storm.
+It looks like Indians are more than wanting to take London by storm.
 After the Hindujas, it’s time for more Indian billionaires to call London home.
 Chairman of the London Metal Exchange, Raj Bagri has reportedly sold his Regent’s Park property in north London for a whopping £120 million ($188 million).
-The blueprints had been drawn up by John Nash (who has also done the blueprint for Buckingham Palace) and Prince Charles’ favored architect, Quinlan Terry recreated the structure into family quarters.
+The blueprints had been drawn up by John Nash (who has also done the blueprint for Buckingham Palace), and Prince Charles’ favored architect, Quinlan Terry, recreated the structure into family quarters.